-We answer (RQ1) negatively as we cannot find robust and significant improvements in a fair comparison between ULTR-based and naive methods.
-We address (RQ2) by reporting minor but existing differences between ULTR methods and by showcasing large and reliable differences due to ranking losses and input features.
+We answer (RQ1) negatively as we cannot find robust improvements in ranking performance in a fair comparison between ULTR-based and naive methods.
+For (RQ2), we report minor but existing differences between ULTR methods and showcase large and reliable differences due to ranking losses and input features.
 Regarding (RQ3), we find that while certain ULTR methods improve over their naive counterpart if applied during language model training, the interactions of ULTR and transformer-based models are not well understood and can even lead to decreased performance.